Kokiworse/SpeedCar-Prediction/README.md

 TODOs:
 * implementing the normalization, when I switched to RGB it broke
 * implementing the  random drop of pixels for the augmenting
+* Generation of more DATAs (should use the fit from generation but it seems a lot of work, last thing to do)

 Training loss goes down to about 4.5 during 10 epochs and the validations loss around 10 (It's getting somewhere!!)